Subtleties and Insight of Basics

 And this takes us to the end of the morning session (though with the caveat that I do not remember exactly the sequence of events).

-Persevere in correct practice
+__________________Persevere in correct practice

 Website: www.wahnamsg.com